Utah State vs. Hawaii NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Utah State has combined with its opponents to put up more than 66.5 points just two times this year.
+- Utah State and its opponents have combined for 65 points only two times this season.

-- Hawaii has combined with its opponents to score more than 66.5 points in two games this season.
+- Hawaii's games have gone over 65 points in two opportunities this season.

-- The two teams combine to average 57.6 points per game, 8.9 less than the over/under in this contest.
+- The combined points per game average of the two teams, 57.6, is 7.4 points fewer than Saturday's over/under.

-- The 60.5 combined points per game that these two squads have allowed this season are six fewer than the 66.5 total in this contest.
+- These two squads combine to surrender 60.5 points per game, 4.5 fewer than this contest's over/under.

-- The Aggies and their opponents score an average of 61.4 points per game, 5.1 fewer than Saturday's total.
+- The average total in Aggies games this season is 61.4, 3.6 points fewer than Saturday's over/under of 65 .

-- The 63.9 PPG average total in Rainbow Warriors games this season is 2.6 points fewer than this game's over/under.
+- In 2021, games involving the Rainbow Warriors have averaged a total of 63.9 points, 1.1 fewer than this game's set over/under.

 Utah State Stats and Trends

-- In Utah State's seven games this year, it has four wins against the spread.
+- Utah State has played seven games, with four wins against the spread.

-- The Aggies have been favored by 6.5 points or more two times this season and covered the spread in one of them.
+- This season, the Aggies have one ATS win in two games as a favorite of 5.5 points or more.

-- Utah State's games this year have hit the over two times in seven opportunities (28.6%).
+- Utah State's games this year have gone over the point total two times in seven opportunities (28.6%).

-- Utah State is 2-0 against the spread and 2-0 overall in games when it scores more than 31.8 points.
+- Utah State is 2-0 against the spread and 2-0 overall in games when it puts up more than 31.8 points.

-- When Utah State picks up more than 448.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- Utah State is 2-0 against the spread and 2-0 overall when the team picks up over 448.3 yards.

 - The Aggies have 11 giveaways this season, while the Rainbow Warriors have 18 takeaways .